open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 need to use the `--prerelease` flag, or install a specific version of the package_

-This will also install the `OpenTelemetry` core packages.

 ### Setup

-Next, we need to add OpenTelemetry to our Service Collection in `program.cs` so that it's listening correctly.
+Next, we need to add OpenTelemetry to our Service Collection in `Program.cs` so that it's listening correctly.

 ```csharp